Healthdirect Free Australian health advice you can count on.

 What is a dental injury?

-A dental injury is an injury to the mouth.
-This can cause:
+Dental injuries are common.
+A dental injury is an injury to your mouth, which can cause:

 • damaged gums

-An injury to your mouth may cause bleeding or swelling.
-If bleeding is heavy, seek urgent medical care as there is a chance your airway could get blocked.
+If you have heavy bleeding in your mouth, seek urgent medical care as there is a chance your airway could get blocked.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-The most common causes of dental injuries include:
+The most common causes of dental trauma (injury) include:

 • falling over